poenneby/practical-clojure/README.md

 The REPL is a good place to experiment and try out things quickly.

+You can also evaluate **forms** directly in your IDE with the help of the plugins installed in the first step.

 ## Testing

-The tests can be run using
+You run the tests like this:

 `> lein midje`

-or left running with hot reload using
+or you can leave them running with hot reload like this:

 `> lein midje :autotest`

+Note:
 You'll notice that the tests in the generated project fail.

-They intentionally do so to allow verifying the tests work.
-Go ahead and make them pass.
+They intentionally do so to allow verifying the tests framework work.
+Go ahead and make the tests pass! :-)

 ### First test